Nemo64/dbal-rds-data/README.md

 Other than the configuration it should work exactly like any other dbal connection.

+### Driver options

+- `resourceArn` (string; required) this is the ARN of the database cluster.
+  Go into the your [RDS-Management] > your database > Configuration and copy it from there.
+- `secretArn` (string; required) this is the ARN of the secret that stores the database password.
+  Go into the [SecretManager] > your secret and use the Secret ARN.
+- `timeout` (int; default=45) The [timeout setting of guzzle].
+Set to 0 for indefinite but that might not be useful.
+  The rds-data api will block for a maximum of 45 seconds (see the [rds-data] docs).
+  Schema update queries will automatically be executed with the `continueAfterTimeout` option.
+  If you need to run long update queries than you might want to use the rds data client directly.
+  Use `$dbalConnection->getWrappedConnection()->getClient()` to get the aws-sdk client.

 ### CloudFormation

 Sure, here is a CloudFormation template to configure [Aurora Serverless] and a [Secret],